deepwavedigital/gr-wavelearner/README.md

                         network will treat it as real.
 For example, one method is to associate the in-phase and quadrature samples within the network's convolution kernels [3].

+    **NOTE:** TensorRT plan files are platform specific.
+This means that a .plan file created on Jetson TX2 (like the one provided in `examples`) may not work on a GTX card.
+To ensure compatability, make sure you create your .plan file on the platform in which it will be executed.

   - __**Terminal Sink**__ - This Python block prints the output of a deep learning classifier to the terminal for debugging and to help the user get up and running quickly.

-  - More to come ...

 &nbsp;
 ## How to Build and Install gr-wavelearner
 1. Install Dependencies listed above (no seriously, make sure they are installed)
-   - Make sure you can import gnuradio and trt from the same python environment in which you are installing gr-wavelearner
+   - Make sure you can import gnuradio and tensorrt from the same python environment in which you are installing gr-wavelearner

 2. Clone the gr-wavelearner repo